FeelingFun/sxtools/README.md

 ### Select Settings File
 Allows you to pick a file in which SX Tools saves its preferences.
 If a file does not exist, just type a filename.
 This is useful if you wish to share project settings between computers.
 Shift-clicking on the select button will load settings from the existing file.

-### Number of masks
+### Color layer count
-Defines how many layers to export with one-bit color masks.
-The default is the five layers from the top.
+Defines how many RGBA color layers to work with.
+At least one is needed.

+### Mask Export
+Sets the UV channel where masks are exported.

+### Channels
+Choose which material channels to enable, and the UV channels to export them to.

+### Overlays
+Type the layers you wish to export as overlays.
+RGBA Overlay needs two full UV sets to export.

 ### Alpha-to-mask limit
 Controls the threshold between a Mask layer and an Adjustment layer.
 More on that later.